Goodell backs celebrations on AB's Snapchat

 Though twerking is still prohibited, the NFL has softened its rules to allow incorporating teammates in touchdown dances and using the football as a prop.
 In May, Brown imagined the possibilities.

-"I'm sure the guys are looking forward to it, the O-line, some of the guys who don't get to celebrate with the guys who are getting in the end zone," Brown told reporters at Organized Team Activities.
+"I'm sure the guys are looking forward to it, the O-line, some of the guys who don't get to celebrate with the guys who are getting in the end zone," Brown told reporters at organized team activities.
 "I think it will be fun."